9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 ☔️ Keep the mercurial weather of the Azores in mind: Weather in the Azores can change quickly, so pack accordingly and be prepared for occasional rain showers or fog.

-🚗 Rent a car: Public transportation is pretty limited outside of Ponta Delgada, so it’s better to rent a car in Ponta Delgada and explore all the spectacular sites including the hot springs and natural pools in places like Furnas and Ponta da Ferraria.
+🚗 Rent a car: Public transportation is pretty limited outside of Ponta Delgada, so it’s better to rent a car in Ponta Delgada and explore all the spectacular sites, including the hot springs and natural pools in places like Furnas and Ponta da Ferraria.

-🚿 Shower before going in: Showering before getting into the pools both thermal and not, is a sign of respect towards mother nature and the other people who are sharing the same waters.
+🚿 Shower before going in: Showering before getting into the pools, both thermal and not, is a sign of respect towards Mother Nature and the other people who are sharing the same waters.
 You will want your pool companions to be clean, so do it first!

 If you’re thinking about timing your visit to the hot springs of Sao Miguel, here’s the scoop.
-You can actually visit the hot springs year-round, but each season brings its own charm.
+You can actually visit the hot springs year-round, but each season brings its charm.

 Winter (December through February) provides an enchanting contrast between the steamy hot springs and cooler air.
 It’s also less crowded, but remember the weather can be unpredictable.